lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: abstract

     The objective of this tutorial is to use
-    LAMMPS to perform a simple molecular dynamics simulation of a simple binary fluid.
-The system is a simple Lennard-Jones fluid made of neutral particles with different sizes.
-A Langevin thermostat is applied to the particles to impose its temperature, and the simulation box is cubic with periodic boundary conditions.
+    LAMMPS and perform a simple molecular dynamics simulation of a simple binary fluid.
+The system is a simple Lennard-Jones fluid made of neutral particles with different sizes in a cubic with periodic boundary conditions.
+A Langevin thermostat is
+    applied to the particles to impose the temperature of the system.

 ..  container:: abstract